Flow data home

 Who can access the Census data provided by the Flow Data Service - do I need a username/password?

-However, outputs from the 2011 Census tagged as 'safeguarded' require users to agree on additional
+However, outputs from the 2011 and 2021 Censuses tagged as 'safeguarded' require users to agree on additional

 terms and conditions.
 Access to these datasets is permitted via Federated Access.
 Prospective users